Manning, South Carolina: Government

 The city government consists of a mayor and a city council.
 The mayor is elected at-large, and the council consists of six members who are elected from each of six districts.

 Manning is represented in the South Carolina Senate by Kevin L. Johnson.
 It is part of South Carolina's 6th congressional district which since January 1993 has been represented by Jim Clyburn.

 Media

 Manning is home to The Manning Times newspaper.
 It is published weekly and is updated online daily.

 Education

+The school district is Clarendon School District 2.

 Manning maintained school systems, one for black students and one for whites until court-ordered integration caused Manning Training School (for blacks) to merge with all white Manning High School in 1970.
 At that time, Manning Training School became Manning Middle School, then later Manning Elementary.
 In response, a private school, Laurence Manning Academy was created.
 Manning is also the location of the F.E.
 DuBose Campus of Central Carolina Technical College.